 Here are some Christmas-linked unplugged computing ideas.
 There are some extra little Christmas puzzle treats towards the end.
 Some items are on this site, others are on our CS4FN blog or CS4FN downloads site (which is where you can download all of our free magazines and booklets).

-- Do our Christmas pixel puzzle to learn about how images are represented in a computer and practice numbers while enjoying colouring.
+Do one of our Christmas pixel puzzles to learn about how images are represented in a computer and practice numbers while enjoying colouring.
 Then have the class create their own.
 Colouring them in relieves Christmas stress too!

-Follow our doodle art algorithms to draw Christmas trees and snowflakes, while exploring recursion and how it is built in to natural processes and is a way to create computer generated images.
+Follow our doodle art algorithms to draw Christmas trees, red berry bushes and snowflakes, while exploring recursion and how it is built in to natural processes and is a way to create computer generated images.

 Follow our recursive wrapping doodle art algorithm to wrap a present using old bits of wrapping paper cut in to squares and joined together to make a patchwork.
 Will you ever manage to fill the last little gaps?

 Surrounded by half torn christmas paper on christmas day?
 Try this (trivial!) paper folding challenge and learn about divide and conquer.
 Take the biggest, thinnest piece of paper you can find.
 Repeatedly fold the paper in half just 10 times.

 - Solve our christmas-linked word puzzle as a way to develop logical thinking and pattern matching skills needed to enjoy both computing and maths, while practicing spelling and counting.

 - Have the class create their own Christmas Kriss-Kross (e.g. with nativity-linked words or snowy-day linked words).
 Having created it they need to make sure it is solvable.

 - Given some facts about Santa and his elves, what can you conclude using logic alone?